shinomineko/dockerfiles/README.md

 a collection of Dockerfiles for images I create and often use

-most of these live on docker hub and quay under `shinomineko`
+most of these live on quay under `shinomineko`